 Bangor Golf Club

-Bangor’s members may have noticed a Type 22 pillbox with rifle ports on the fairway.
+Members of the club in Bangor, Co.
+Down may have noticed a Type 22 pillbox with rifle ports on the fairway.
 The building is now used for storage but during the war, the area was cleared to allow views over Bangor.
 When the Luftwaffe bombed Bangor, a landmine fell on the 1st fairway.
 It exploded four days later.
 Steel posts on the second fairway prevented planes landing.
 A Tillage Order in 1940 set aside 18 acres for growing crops.

 Belvoir Park Golf Club